Market Insights

 Is Belfast a good place to invest in property?

-Belfast offers relatively strong rental yields compared to other UK cities, particularly in areas close to Queen's University and the city centre.
-The combination of affordable entry prices relative to other UK markets, steady capital growth, and strong tenant demand makes Belfast an attractive option for property investors.
+Belfast continues to offer strong rental yields relative to other UK cities, particularly in areas close to Queen’s University and the city centre.
+The average rent in Northern Ireland crossed £1,004 per month in Q1 2026, with Belfast itself averaging £1,176 per month — up 4.3% year-on-year.
+The combination of affordable purchase prices relative to other UK markets, steady capital growth, and high rental demand makes Belfast a compelling option for property investors.

 Get a free Valuation